Fir3st/hybrid-recommender-app/README.md

 ### Training recommender API

-If you want to use recommender abilities, you need to download and install [recommender API](https://github.com/Fir3st/hybrid-recommender-api) first.
+If you want to use recommender abilities, you need to download and install [API](https://github.com/predictory/predictory-api) first.
 With recommender API downloaded and running, run command

 ``` bash